YamatoEG/Shopping-App/README.md

 - **Product Carousel**: A page view to showcase product images.
 - **Product Grid**: A grid view displaying products with an option to add items to the cart.
 - **Hot Offers**: A horizontally scrollable list of featured product images
+- **Signup Page**: A user registration form to create a new account.

+## sign up page Signup Page
+The Signup Page allows users to register with the following features:

+* Full Name:
+    - Validates that the first character is capitalized.
+* Email Address:
+    - Ensures the input contains a valid email format (@ is required).
+* Password:
+    - Enforces a minimum length of 6 characters.
+* Confirm Password:
+    - Ensures it matches the entered password.
+* Welcome Dialog:
+    - Displays a success message with the user's name after signup.
+* Navigation:
+    - Redirects the user to the home page after successful signup.

 ## assets
 ---